 Why opt for Coated Paper Stock?

-Although we’ve seen some mouthwatering advantages of an uncoated paper, this does not mean they are perfect, or they will win the hearts of many.
-One of the problems of uncoated paper is they are quite bulky and stiff.
+Although we've seen some mouthwatering advantages of an uncoated paper, this does not mean they are perfect or will win many's hearts.
+One of the problems with uncoated paper is they are quite bulky and stiff.
 On the other hand, the coated paper offers much more print quality and a higher value perception to users or customers.
 Because coated paper has a smooth printing surface, it is easy for ink and toner to lie uniformly.
-It also provides more excellent contrast and fidelity.
+It also provides excellent contrast and fidelity.
 Your print image will steal the show on coated paper.
 It is evident that coated will print better than uncoated paper because it has a coating on the top side of the sheet.
 With this, the ink will stay right on the surface.
-Get the best price for card stock online here
+Get the best price for card stock online here.